Singapore: Personal and Domestic Use Exemption

 The Personal and Domestic Use Exemption in Singapore's PDPA is defined in Article 4(1)(a), which states that several key parts of the Act do not impose obligations on "any individual acting in a personal or domestic capacity".
 This provision effectively carves out an exemption for personal data processing activities carried out by individuals for their own personal or household purposes.

-The rationale behind this exemption is to balance the need for data protection with the practical realities of everyday life.
+The rationale behind the exemption is to balance the need for data protection with the practical realities of everyday life.
 Lawmakers recognize that individuals process personal data in their private lives without the need for the same level of regulatory oversight applied to businesses or organizations.
-This exemption is consistent with similar provisions in other data protection laws globally, acknowledging that applying stringent data protection rules to personal or household activities would be disproportionate and potentially infringe on individuals' privacy rights.
+However, the Re Chua decision makes clear that this exemption cannot be invoked to circumvent PDPA obligations for data that was originally collected in a commercial or business context.

 It's important to note that the exemption specifically applies to Parts 3, 4, 5, 6, 6A, and 6B of the PDPA.
 These parts cover the main data protection obligations, including consent, purpose limitation, notification, access and correction, accuracy, protection, retention limitation, transfer limitation, and data breach notification requirements.